 Sickness and Other Absences

-Interns should notify Jim McCarthy of necessary absences because of sickness and other causes.
-Please call Jim the night before, or, if necessary, in the morning prior to class.
+Interns should notify the onsite director of necessary absences because of sickness and other causes.
+Please call the night before, or, if necessary, in the morning prior to class.

 Interns and their families should become a full member of the hosting assembly and serve under the direction of the elders.